keyva/casthighlight_wrapper/README.md

 The CAST Highlight wrapper script allows you to assess an application source code, and optionally upload the analysis (not the source code) to the CAST Highlight portal for assessment.

+This script allows users to not pass the portal password in clear text.
+It is an alternative to using the JAR command directly, where the portal password is passed in clear text.

 ## Script arguments

 **sourceDir (mandatory)**